Estonian Soviet Socialist Republic: Perestroika

 By the beginning of the Gorbachev era, concern over the cultural survival of the Estonian people had reached a critical point.
 The ECP remained stable in the early perestroika years but waned in the late 1980s.
 Other political movements, groupings and parties moved to fill the power vacuum.
 The first and most important was the Estonian Popular Front, established in April 1988 with its own platform, leadership and broad constituency.
 The Greens and the dissident-led Estonian National Independence Party soon followed.
 By 1989 the political spectrum had widened, and new parties were formed and re-formed almost every week.

 Estonia's "Supreme Soviet" transformed from a powerless rubber stamp institution into an authentic regional lawmaking body.
-This relatively conservative legislature passed an early declaration of sovereignty (November 16, 1988); a law on economic independence (May 1989) confirmed by the USSR Supreme Soviet that November; a language law making Estonian the official language (January 1989); and local and republic election laws stipulating residency requirements for voting and candidacy (August, November 1989).
+This relatively conservative legislature passed an early declaration of sovereignty (16 November 1988); a law on economic independence (May 1989) confirmed by the USSR Supreme Soviet that November; a language law making Estonian the official language (January 1989); and local and republic election laws stipulating residency requirements for voting and candidacy (August, November 1989).

 Although the majority of Estonia's numerous Soviet-era immigrants did not support full independence, the mostly ethnic Russian immigrant community was divided in terms of opinions on the "sovereign republic".
 In March 1990, some 18% of Russian-speakers supported the idea of a fully independent Estonia, up from 7% the previous autumn.
 By early 1990 only a small minority of ethnic Estonians were opposed to full independence.

 Restoration of independence

-On November 16, 1988, the first freely elected parliament during the Soviet era in Estonia had passed the Estonian Sovereignty Declaration.
-On May 8, 1990, the Parliament reinstated the 1938 constitution, and the Estonian Soviet Socialist Republic was renamed the Republic of Estonia.
-On August 20, 1991, the Estonian Parliament adopted a resolution confirming its independence from the Soviet Union.
-First to recognise Estonia as an independent country was Iceland, on August 22, 1991.
-On September 6, 1991, the State Council of the USSR recognized the independence of Estonia, immediately followed by recognitions from other countries.
+On 16 November 1988, the first freely elected parliament during the Soviet era in Estonia had passed the Estonian Sovereignty Declaration.
+On 8 May 1990, the Parliament reinstated the 1938 constitution, and the Estonian Soviet Socialist Republic was renamed the Republic of Estonia.
+On 20 August 1991, the Estonian Parliament adopted a resolution confirming its independence from the Soviet Union.
+First to recognise Estonia as an independent country was Iceland, on 22 August 1991.
+On 6 September 1991, the State Council of the USSR recognised the independence of Estonia, immediately followed by recognitions from other countries.

-On February 23, 1989, the flag of the Estonian SSR was lowered on Pikk Hermann, and replaced with the blue-black-white flag of Estonia on February 24, 1989.
+On 23 February 1989, the flag of the Estonian SSR was lowered on Pikk Hermann, and replaced with the blue-black-white flag of Estonia on 24 February 1989.
 In 1992, Heinrich Mark, the Prime Minister of the Republic of Estonia in Exile, presented his credentials to the newly elected President of Estonia Lennart Meri.
 The last Russian troops withdrew from Estonia in August 1994.
-The Russian Federation officially ended its military presence in Estonia after it relinquished control of the nuclear reactor facilities in Paldiski in September 1995.
-Estonia joined the European Union and NATO in 2004.
+Russia officially ended its military presence in Estonia after it relinquished control of the nuclear reactor facilities in Paldiski in September 1995; Estonia joined the European Union and NATO in 2004.